 Let us take our 1-3 year time frame based portfolio.
 Here, you will see that we did not try to add equity funds directly and instead make do with a hybrid fund, keeping the rest in a mix of low-risk debt.
 We did 3 things here: one, by having a hybrid fund, we would reduce the number of funds that were needed for asset allocation.
 Two, we ensured that given the time frame, the portfolio is not hit hard by any equity fall.
 The hybrid fund we chose is meant to cushion downsides.
 Three, we diversified debt funds and not equity, as the former has higher AMC-related liquidity risk.

 You might ask whether holding 2-3 funds would mean high single fund exposure.
 Yes, it does.
 However, what you need to remember is that the quantum of wealth is what determines how much a hit hurts you.
 A Rs 10,000 lost in a credit risk fund versus Rs 10 lakh lost in the same fund makes a huge difference to your wealth and your psyche – even if, in both the cases, the fund accounts for, say, 20% of the portfolio.
+Hence, diversifying across AMCs (in debt specifically) becomes important as your corpus becomes large.

 Need more styles not number of funds